magarena/magarena/release/README.txt

 - full screen card view will stack duplicate cards and display the count as an overlay

 - F10 takes a screen shot and displays it in the default application associated with "png" files if available

-- increase maximum memory usage from 256M to 512M to avoid out of memory errors when playing the game for a long period of time

-- added support for all counter types, correct cards to use the correct counter type

 - added the following to the card script:
   * ability: tribute <n> effect <effect>